mmistakes/made-mistakes-jekyll/_source/_posts/articles/2013-08-26-hpstr-jekyll-theme.md

 ---

+## Questions?

+Having a problem getting something to work or want to know why I setup something in a certain way?
+Ping me on Twitter [@mmistakes](http://twitter.com/mmistakes) or [file a GitHub issue](https://github.com/mmistakes/hpstr-jekyll-theme/issues/new).
+And if you make something cool with this theme feel free to let me know.

+---

 ## License

 This theme is free and open source software, distributed under the [GNU General Public License](https://www.gnu.org/copyleft/gpl.html).
-Feel free to to modify it to suit your needs.

----
+So feel free to use it on your site without linking back to me or including a disclaimer.

 {% include support.html %}